-In our home it’s time for special foods - both old and new – but all from our families.
+We love the holidays.
+In our home it’s time for special foods – both old and new – but all from our families.
 On Christmas Eve we’ll enjoy the tradition of my Mom’s Mushroom Meatballs and Black Walnut Cake from James’ sister Brenda.
 Our Christmas ham will be baked to James’ brother John’s recipe, and in the evening we’ll graze on my sister Ellen’s Mozzarella Cheese Bread and Party Mix from my sister Nancy, then try a new taste sensation of Curried Crab Rangoon from my sister Susan.

 Peace and Love,

 Angel Bell.
 My first Christmas memories include the set of angel bells my Mother cherished.
 Now my Sisters and I share them on our trees.

 Global Monkey.
 What could be more appropriate for a couple of nomads than a monkey embracing a globe.

 Bubble Ball.
 For our 1st Christmas in Dallas, James gave me this stunning crystal ball.
 It’s the definition of simple elegance.

 Turtle Doves.
 My sister Susan and I are big fans of the “Home Alone” movies, so a pair of turtle doves is a must.

 Indian Tiger.
 While on Tiger Safari in India our guide lost his way as the sun set.
 I swore if we got out alive I would commemorate the occasion.
 Voila!